-Camila Masias, M.D., MPH, has indicated that she is a consultant with Rigel Pharmaceuticals and she will not include off-label or unapproved product usage in her presentation or discussion.
+Camila Masias, M.D., MPH, faculty for this educational activity, has indicated that she is a consultant with Rigel Pharmaceuticals and has indicated that the presentation or discussion will not include off-label or unapproved product usage.

 This online course is a highlight from the 2019 Miami Neuroscience Symposium.
 The following is the symposium planning committee.